-Checks or money orders should be made payable to the Tennessee Department of Education.
+Checks or money orders should be made payable to: Treasurer, State of Tennessee.

 With the check or money order, the account holder must include a letter with the student's name, account holder's name, and the reason the funds are being returned to the state.